 We are a nonprofit community of Chefs, pastry chefs, bakers, cooks, students, vendors, farmers, fishers, foragers & culinary enthusiasts.
 Our mission is to further the Culinary Arts in Southwest Florida through community outreach, education, and professionalism.
-Our chapter currently has over 250 members and continues to grow!
+Our chapter, the 5th largest in the country currently has over 270 members and continues to grow!

 The ACF Caxambas Chapter of Southwest Florida’s primary mission is education.
 It has been involved in promoting culinary education and the hospitality industry for over 30 years now.

 It all started back in 1985, when local Chefs Frank Setera and Mike “Mel” Etienne were members of the Southwest Florida Chef’s Association.
 The Chapter was about 10 miles from Naples, and the pair drove to meetings all over Lee County at that time.
 In 1986, they went to the ACF convention in Charlotte, North Carolina where they chartered a motorhome with 10 other people.
 On the way there, the group asked the Chapter President if he would mind if they formed a chapter for Naples and Marco Island.
 He pondered the question, and after much thought, he told them to “go for it.”

 Frank Setera was the Chef at Wyndemere Country Club, and Mike Etienne was the Purchasing Agent for CMI (Cuisine Management Inc.) Between the 2 of them, they had six restaurants and were the largest caterer in Southwest Florida with operations in Sarasota, Linville Ridge (North Carolina), and managed the Clubs at both Pelican Bay, and Wiggins Bay Yacht and Tennis Club.